Njunu-sk/Review/How-to-setup-User-Authentication-from-Scratch-with-Rails-6/index.md

 ### How to set up User Authentication from Scratch with Rails 6
-User Authentication is fundarmental to most websites.
+User Authentication is fundamental to most websites.
 [Devise gem](https://rubygems.org/gems/devise) is popular in achieving this task but at times it's too big and complicated to customize.

 ### Goals